 Common services for dogs and cats include - exam, vaccination, titers, spay, neuter, X-ray, blood work, dental procedures, day boarding and more.

-There will be separate waiting areas for dogs and cats to ease some of the stress for both the patient and client.
-We will also have a feline friendly exam room equipped with Feliway plug-ins.
+There are separate waiting areas for dogs and cats to ease some of the stress for both the patient and client.
+We also have a feline only exam room, equipped with Feliway pheramone plug-ins.

-We will be offering house calls, drop off, and walk-in appointments.
+We offer house calls, drop off, and walk-in appointments.

 If I could feed a cat the perfect, evolutionarily appropriate diet, it would be a squirrel/mouse/rat/etc in a can.
 Since I have not seen these “novel proteins” over the counter (and I am saying that with some sarcasm), then we will have to make do with the canned options that are in front of us.